 They were set up by Antur Stiniog, a dynamic local organisation that puts on all manner of activities, including wild camping, fishing, kayaking and walking trips.

-For mountain bikers, there’s a superb practice track, a very welcoming visitor centre and a café providing all the necessary carbohydrates to tackle its four trails: two black and two red (rides are graded black-red-blue-green, with black being the toughest).
+For mountain bikers, there’s a superb practice track, a very welcoming visitor centre and a café providing all the necessary carbohydrates to tackle its seven trails: three black, three red and a blue run (rides are graded black-red-blue-green, with black being the toughest).
 There’s also a van and trailer on hand to offer an uplift service high above Blaenau Ffestiniog, right opposite the famous quarry.

 “For me, this is what mountain biking is all about,” says Lincolnshire Ben.
 “The riding is a pure challenge from first to last, the facilities are brilliant and everyone’s smiling.”